Stephen-Seo/SimpleArchiver/README.md

-    --temp-files-dir <dir> : where to store temporary files created when compressing (defaults to current working directory) --write-version <version> : Force write version file format (default 1) --chunk-min-size <bytes> : v1 file format minimum chunk size (default 4194304 or 4MiB) --pre-sort-files : pre-sorts files by size so that the first file is the largest -- : specifies remaining arguments are files to archive/extract If creating archive file, remaining args specify files to archive.
+    --temp-files-dir <dir> : where to store temporary files created when compressing (defaults to current working directory) --write-version <version> : Force write version file format (default 1) --chunk-min-size <bytes> : v1 file format minimum chunk size (default 4194304 or 4MiB) --no-pre-sort-files : do NOT pre-sort files by size (by default enabled so that the first file is the largest) -- : specifies remaining arguments are files to archive/extract If creating archive file, remaining args specify files to archive.
     If extracting archive file, remaining args specify files to extract.